mccormick-wooden/glade/Assets/Prefabs/Crystal/Readme.md

 sphere collider is intended to just be used for determining when an activator is in the vicinity in order to animate the crystal.
 * Crystal does not yet have any audio attached.
+* Crystals will all be clones of the prefab, but eventually want to have a way to set various parameters on dynamically spawned crystals to change their size, strength, effect radius, health, etc.

 ## References